 The Executive Committee continuously review the basis of the investment policy of the charity, obtaining independent advice when appropriate, and is confident that the spread of funds especially those designed for the charity sector meets present needs.
-We are currently considering the potential for some longer-term investments having secured the lease on our premises for a 10-year period.
-In 2019 the Executive Committee has appointed an independent financial advisor to work with the charity in developing a revised investment strategy.
+Our review of our investment strategy is ongoing to optimise the potential for some longer-term investments having secured the lease on our premises for a 10-year period.
+In 2019 the Executive Committee had appointed an independent financial advisor to work with the charity in developing a revised investment strategy.
+During this year we have established an Investment Committee which is constituted as a formal sub-committee to the Executive Committee with its own terms of reference.
+Any decision made by the CMSS Investment Committee is based on the principle of trying to achieve appropriate investment returns while also being mindful of the charitable reputation of CMSS and the need to ensure any assets held within its overall investment portfolio do not breach the Charity's ethical and social principles.